datstartup/ubuntuopenbox/_posts/2020-06-05-Nitrogen-Wallpapers-Slideshow.md

 */20 * * * * (export DISPLAY=:0.0 && /bin/date && /usr/bin/nitrogen --set-zoom-fill --random /wallpapers/folder/ --save) > /tmp/myNitrogen.log 2>&1
 ```

-* Note: Please change `/wallpapers/folder/` to yours.
+* Note: Please change `/wallpapers/folder/` to your wallpaper direcory.

-This cron task will change wallpaper which is picked randomly in a folder every 20 minutes.
+This cron task will change wallpaper to one picked randomly in a folder every 20 minutes.

 The `export DISPLAY=:0.0` is to specify the command to run in which display.